altocodenl/TODIS/readme.md

 For all of us who are fearful of programming, even those of us who practice it daily, it can be liberating to discover that essentially all logic can be understood through these elements.
 The diverse and generally abstruse syntax of programming languages hides the fact that most logic is based on very few, intuitively understandable elements.
 I will spend the rest of this pillar showing how that is the case.

 The first three elements are essential, [irreducible](https://en.wikipedia.org/wiki/Irreducibility_(mathematics)).
 - Without *reference*, we have no way to represent the destination of a call.
 If every value in the dataspace refers only to itself, then we cannot establish relationships between parts of the system.
+Without reference, data can just mean itself, instead of generating new data.
 - Without *sequence*, without ["keeping on keeping on"](https://en.wikipedia.org/wiki/Keep_On_Keeping_On) and allowing a call to make multiple calls (calls which, themselves, will also make further calls) and collecting their responses, our DIS cannot produce responses to the calls it receives.
+Without sequence, every reference would at most generate one call.
 - Without being able to choose one path or the other based on a *conditional* (which is some data, a part of the dataspace), our DIS would always be doing the same calls, no matter what those calls responded.
 Without conditionals, our logic would always do the same thing, every time.
+Even a simple operation, like addition, is not possible without conditionals, since the carry happens only sometimes.

 Computer programs have been described as *a train that lays its own track*.
 This is a great way to put it.
 Reference **brings** a new piece of track and puts it in front of the train; sequence **moves** the train forward over that new piece of track; and conditional is what **selects** the next piece of track.